-Biden to nominate Big Tech adversary Kanter to helm the Justice Dept.'s antitrust division
+Biden to nominate Big Tech adversary Jonathan Kanter to helm the Justice Dept.’s antitrust division

 “Throughout his career, Kanter has also been a leading advocate and expert in the effort to promote strong and meaningful antitrust enforcement and competition policy,” the White House said in a news release.

-The nomination would fill a critical vacancy amid a broader administration effort to crackdown on concentration in the economy, particularly in the tech sector.
-Biden earlier this month signed a sweeping executive order targeting corporate consolidation, which directly challenges the path that Google, Facebook, Amazon and Apple took to dominance.
+The nomination would fill a critical vacancy amid a broader administration effort to crack down on concentration in the economy, particularly in the tech sector.
+Biden this month signed a sweeping executive order targeting corporate consolidation, which directly challenges the path that Google, Facebook, Amazon and Apple took to dominance.

 Last month, he named Lina Khan, a prominent critic of the tech giants, to lead the nation’s other top antitrust enforcer, the Federal Trade Commission.
 Earlier this year, he named Tim Wu, a Columbia Law professor who spoke out about large tech companies, to the National Economic Council.

+The nomination signals the dramatic deterioration of the tech industry’s relationship with the Democratic Party.
+The Obama administration had a famously close relationship with Google and other tech companies and opted not to bring major antitrust action against the search giant.
+But the selection of Kanter, Khan and Wu signals that Biden, who ran as a moderate Democrat, intends to take a dramatically different posture in enforcing competition laws.

+Already the DOJ has been working on implementing Biden’s recent order, and it is working on a plan to better work with other agencies to enforce it, according to a memo sent to agency staffers earlier this month.
+The DOJ and FTC also announced that they were launching a joint review of mergers to ensure they “reflect current economic realities” following the Biden executive order.

-Kanter will face a confirmation hearing, where his past work for Big Tech companies could come under greater scrutiny.
+Kanter will face a confirmation hearing, where his past work for Big Tech companies’ rivals could come under greater scrutiny.

-The Justice Department is currently pursuing a historic antitrust complaint against Google, which was brought under the Trump administration.
+The Justice Department is pursuing a historic antitrust complaint against Google, which was brought under the Donald Trump administration.
 The agency is under pressure to more closely scrutinize the business practices and deals of Silicon Valley companies.

 Google declined to comment on Kanter’s nomination.